anderson-joyle/Power-Fx-cookbook/README.md

 ## Serialize and Deserialize
 Power Fx offers a simple way to serialize and deserialize FormulaValue values.
-To serialize, call "ToExpression" method on any FormulaValue derived types (StringValue, NumberValue, etc) to get a serialized value version.
+To serialize, call the "ToExpression()" method on any FormulaValue derived types (StringValue, NumberValue, etc) to get a serialized value version.

 ```
 var myValue = FormulaValue.New(100);